 (7) In this section —

-“right of return” means entitlement of an executive officer to employment in a department or organisation in accordance with this section;
+right of return means entitlement of an executive officer to employment in a department or organisation in accordance with this section;

-“statutory office” means office, post or position that is established under an Act by which the right to appoint to that office, post or position is vested in the Governor or a Minister of the Crown.
+statutory office means office, post or position that is established under an Act by which the right to appoint to that office, post or position is vested in the Governor or a Minister of the Crown.

 59. Compensation, etc. if executive officer has no right of return